 For a typical WordPress website, SSD space is not that big of a deal: even a hefty 500-600 page WordPress site won’t take up that much space unless you’re storing large files on it.

-With the Single, Premium, and Business Shared Hosting plans out of the way, here’s an overview of the other types of hosting plans that Hostinger offers.
+With the Single, Premium, and Business Hosting plans out of the way, here’s an overview of the other types of plans that Hostinger offers.

 VPS stands for Virtual Private Server, where your site is hosted on a single server with other sites, but the server is split up into multiple virtual machines, each with its own dedicated resources.

-A VPS means you’re guaranteed a fixed amount of CPU power, RAM, and other resources, so a traffic surge on another website on the same server will not affect your own site.
+A Virtual Private Server means you’re guaranteed a fixed amount of CPU power, RAM, and other resources, so a traffic surge on another website on the same server will not affect your own site.

 To compare, if a website on a shared hosting server was to receive a traffic surge, other websites on the server would likely suffer because they wouldn’t have as many resources.

-VPS plans on Hostinger start at $3.95 and go all the way up to $77.99 per month.
+Virtual Private Server plans on Hostinger start at $3.99 and go all the way up to $77.99 per month.
 Each increment gets you more resources.

 Cloud Hosting is quite similar to VPS hosting, except that instead of being on a single server, multiple copies of your website are stored on hosting servers in the Hostinger cloud.